-After diiner, Liam’s girlfriend, Emma who is Irish, played Irish tunes on the ukulele and sang beautifully.
+After dinner, Liam’s girlfriend, Emma who is Irish, played Irish tunes on the ukulele and sang beautifully.
 She even belted out a Britney Spears’ song.
 What fun!
 Not only is she a talented musician, she was the resident massage therapist for the trip and made a mean muesli.
-The Irish really know their muesli…it was some of my favorite when I visited Ireland.
-It was a nice day in the countryside.
+The Irish really know their muesli.
+It was some of my favorite when I visited Ireland.
+Overall, we enjoyed a nice day in the countryside.
 ETB

 Other Articles About the Mongolian Steppe That You May Like